 Script, Pencils, Inks: Mike Mignola.
 Colors: Dave Stewart.
 Letters: Clem Robins.

-Therefore, I'm often at the mercy of images that are already online when it comes time to add graphics to a post, even if that post reviews something that I own and could scan if the scanner was ready to go.
-Such was the case with Mike Mignola's superb hardcover edition of The Amazing Screw-On Head and Other Curious Objects, which I wrote up last month.
-I didn't find much from the book online, alas, but I did discover something fascinating in a Comic-Book Resources Forum: the above, delightfully bizarre panels.
-The contributor said he found them when doing a Web search on the previous, French edition of Screw-On Head (which has different contents, some of which are presciently — or I suppose aprèsciently — mentioned in my review as theoretical companion pieces).
-Since this image turned up in the very search one would expect to do to find context for that image, the results are predictably recursive, leading nowhere.
-I really need to reestablish contact with more of my old comics acquaintances — for reasons beyond just this, but to get the lowdown on this too.
+if that post reviews something that I own and could scan if the scanner were ready to go.
+Such was the case with Mike Mignola's excellent hardcover The Amazing Screw-On Head and Other Curious Objects, which I wrote up last month.
+I didn't find much from the book online, alas, but I did discover something fascinating in a Comic-Book Resources forum: those delightfully bizarre panels above.
+The contributor said he found them when doing a Web search on a previous, French edition of Screw-On Head (which has different contents, some of which are presciently — or I suppose aprèsciently — mentioned in my review as theoretical companion pieces).
+Since this image turned up in the very search that one would execute to find context for the image, the results of

-I can't keep up with even the most celebrated comics output these days, but The Amazing Screw-On Head and Other Curious Objects was one of my favorite things from last year, and it requires no knowledge of any grand mythology — just good taste, a properly skewed sense of humor, and a heart.
+I can't keep up with even the most celebrated comics these days due simply to sheer volume, but The Amazing Screw-On Head and Other Curious Objects was one of my favorite things from last year, and it requires no knowledge of any grand mythology — just good taste, a properly skewed sense of humor, and a heart.